Cooperative Distributed MPC via Decentralized Real-Time Optimization: Implementation Results for Robot Formations: Conclusion

 \section{Conclusion}

 This article presented experimental results for iterative DMPC schemes based on ADMM and dSQP as well as insights into their efficient implementation for real-time execution.
 The decentralized implementation controlled a team of four mobile robots moving in formation.
 A dedicated stationary computer was assigned to each robot to run the DMPC application.
 The employed decentralized optimization methods ADMM and dSQP solved the centralized OCP sufficiently fast and the DMPC scheme compensated for the computational delay.
 In particular, dSQP solved non-convex distance constraints online to avoid collisions between robots.
-Future work will consider the implementation and validation of the methods with embedded hardware mounted on the robots, as well as the control of robots with more sophisticated dynamics, e.g., due to non-holonomic constraints.
+Future work will consider control schemes with formal stability guarantees, an implementation with hard real-time capabilities, and robots with more sophisticated dynamics, e.g., due to non-holonomic constraints.